-When patients’ arteries cannot supply enough blood and oxygen to the heart, the doctor may recommend you undergo a coronary artery bypass graft surgery.
-CABG surgery restores blood flow to the heart so that the heart muscle can maintain a good blood supply.
-Beating heart by-pass surgery simply is bypass surgery that is performed on the heart while it is beating.
-Patients’ heart will not be stopped during surgery and this surgery doesn’t require a heart-lung machine.
-There are some risks associated with stopping the heart and replacing its functions with the heart lung machine.
-During beating heart by-pass surgery patients’ heart and lungs will continue working and this reduces risks of potential bleeding or a major stroke.
+When patients’ arteries cannot supply enough blood and oxygen to the heart, the doctor may recommend you undergo a coronary artery bypass graft surgery (CABG).
+This procedure restores normal blood flow to the heart so that the heart itself can maintain a good blood supply.
+Beating heart by-pass surgery, put simply, is a CABG operation which is performed while the heart is still beating, removing the need for a heart-lung machine.
+This may be beneficial, since operating without stopping the heart and lungs reduces the potential risk for bleeding or strokes.

 Both off pump and conventional on pump surgeries restore blood flow to the heart but off pump bypass surgery has proven to reduce side effects for certain types of patients.